-Some vaginal discharge is a sign of a healthy female reproductive system.
-Heavy vaginal discharge can occur due to arousal, ovulation, or infections.
+Some vaginal discharge is a sign of a healthy reproductive system.
+Heavy vaginal discharge can occur due to arousal, ovulation, infections, or fluctuations in hormones.

 This articles discusses why someone may have heavy vaginal discharge and what they can do about it.

 Arousal fluid is clear and watery with a slippery texture.
-This fluid helps lubricate the vagina during sex.
+Other signs of arousal in females include: